 All genres of scholarship on the causes, conduct, and effects, broadly defined, of the Civil War are eligible.
 This includes, but is not exclusive to, monographs, synthetic works presenting original interpretations, and biographies.
 Works of fiction, poetry, anthologies, and textbooks will not be considered.
 Jurors will consider nominated works’ scholarly and literary merit as well as the extent to which they make original contributions to our understanding of the period.

-Nominated books should be sent to:
+Nominated books with cover letters should be sent to:

 1) John C. Inscoe, Department of History, University of Georgia, Athens, GA 30602

 2) James L. Huston, Oklahoma State University, Department of History, 101 Murray, Stillwater, OK 74078-3054